makisu/ghcli/README.md

 ## `ghcli label-merge`

-finds all open PRs tagged with label {X} on a repo and merge them into branch {Y}
+finds all open PRs tagged with label {X} on a repo and merge them into branch {Y}.
+Will display if there are any merge conflicts.

 ```
 USAGE